uStepper/uStepperS/README.md

 In order to make the uStepper S show up in the "ports" list, you need to install the VCP driver from the following link: https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers

+## Known bugs
+- does not properly release motor in dropin mode

 ## Change Log
 1.0.1:
 - Fixed bug in functions to set acceleration and deceleration